A Weary World Rejoices

 A. A promise brings hope to a soul in anguish

-Job 19:25-27, For I know that my Redeemer lives, and He shall stand at last on the earth; and after my skin is destroyed, this I know, that in my flesh I shall see God, whom I shall see for myself, and my eyes shall behold, and not another.
-Oh, how my heart yearns within me!
+Great songs have been written on this verse, by the way, some great powerful ones.
+For I know that my Redeemer lives, and He shall stand at last on the earth.
+After my skin is destroyed, after He's died and decay, this I know that in my flesh, I shall see God.
+Here in the oldest book of the Bible, picture of the resurrection, my flesh.
+In my flesh, I shall see God whom I shall see for myself, and my eyes shall behold and not another.
+Oh, how my heart yearns within me.

 B. Rejoice in the soul when God sends help

 I look at my life.
 I've endured many, many troubles, many difficulties, but I know this.
 I know that God has blessed my life.
 Even though there have been many troubles, some of them tremendous.
 I know in whom I have believed, and I will tell you that God has walked with me through every one of those troubles.
 God has blessed my life.
 I stand here today to tell you I am very blessed, and I'm very, very thankful for God's hand on my life.